 - Important First — As the name says, the messages marked Important will be shown on top

-- Unread First — Here, regardless the category, unread mails go first
+- Unread First — Here, regardless the category, unread emails go first

 - Starred First — In this mode, starred messages have topmost importance